-Payment: the Negotiable Obligations were paid up in pesos at the initial exchange rate and in kind under the swap of GMSA and CTR Class V, Class VII and Class VIII Negotiable Obligations Co-issuance.
+Payment: the Negotiable Obligations were paid-in in pesos at the initial exchange rate and in kind under the swap of GMSA and CTR Class V, VII and VIII Negotiable Obligations Co-issuance.

 The principal balance due on that Negotiable Obligation at December 31, 2024 was settled in full.